ying-teaching/python-book/Ch02-03-expression-type/ch3.md

 - Elements are **unordered**: Elements in the set do not have a position or index.
 - Elements are **unique**: No elements in the set share the same value.

 There are functions and methods working with a set.
+Using `in` operator to check memebership is probably the most used operation in set.

 ## 3.5 Dictionary Basics